pinojs/pino/docs/transports.md

 pino(transport)
 ```

-Full documentation and configuration, see the [readme](https://github.com/Julien-R44/pino-loki)
+For full documentation and configuration, see the [readme](https://github.com/Julien-R44/pino-loki)

 <a id="pino-papertrail"></a>
 ### pino-papertrail